john-shrubb/bugtracker-nodejs/doc/bg-core/types/user.md

 ### getProjects() : `Array<ProjectMember>`

-*Prone to be restructured into a attribute which looks something like `this.projects : Array<Project>`*
+*Prone to be restructured into an attribute which looks something like `this.projects : Array<Project>`.*

 Fetches all the projects the user is a member of and returns these projects in the form of a `ProjectMember`.